VxidDev/eduDuck/README.md

   <a href="https://ko-fi.com/vxiddev"><img src="https://img.shields.io/badge/Support%20Me-Ko--fi-ff5f5f?style=for-the-badge&logo=kofi&logoColor=white" alt="Support"></a>
 </div>

+## ⚠️ Notice

+This repository contains the **public core version** of EduDuck and is no longer under active development.

+The production service at **eduduck.app** uses a private repository that extends this core with additional infrastructure, security, and scaling logic.

+---

 **AI-powered study companion** that transforms your notes into interactive quizzes, flashcards, and enhanced study materials.

 ## ✨ Features